hmdahanayake/hmdahanayake/README.md

 ## About Me

-I'm [Your Name], a passionate coder and technology enthusiast.
+I'm Hasini, a passionate coder and technology enthusiast.
 This repository serves as a visual diary of my progress and evolution as a programmer.
 I believe that code is a canvas, and each project is a stroke of creativity that contributes to my growth in the coding landscape.

 ## What You'll Find Here